univention/ox-connector/README_USERS.md

 `udm groups/group modify --dn ... --set isOxGroup=OK`

 Groups will be automatically added to those contexts where its members are members in.
+If the last member of the group leaves her context, the group is deleted.

 Setting `isOxGroup=Not` will remove the group from OX.

 ## What does not work at the moment?

-* Changing the context of a user
 * Unsetting attributes.
 You can only set them during creation or modify them to another value

 ## Caveats

-* The last object state is saved on disk so that we can compute the difference between two changes.
-This is one file per object and may lead to slow access times if there are a lot of objects that ran at least once through the App
-* The context objects can only be manipulated using the command line, we will make it accessible to UMC in the future
-* OX specific UDM names are subject to change until the final release
-* More specifically, we may consider dropping some OX specific attributes and use general user attributes instead
 * Installing the OX Provisioning App alongside Open Xchange in the same UCS domain may cause problems and/or confusion due to UDM modules being double registered

-We work on all but the last point.
-This may well be a caveat in the final release.

 # Troubleshooting